 "casual employee" means a person who is employed on a casual basis for any work that may be temporary, seasonal, or of a special nature that does not warrant a salaried employment.
-It should be for a specified time period not exceeding four months, or for a total accumulated contract period not exceeding seven months in any financial year.
+It should be for a specified time period not exceeding a total accumulated contract period of 12 months in any financial year.